hemajv/insights-clustering/README.md

 ### Insights Clustering with MLflow

-This is a demo application which demonstrates how to run MLflow jobs on Openshift.
+This is an application which demonstrates how to run the clustering model using MLflow on Openshift.

 ## Running on OpenShift
 This is a two stage process: